What Is A Needle Breast Biopsy

 While a needle biopsy does not always mean cancer, it is generally considered a reliable indicator of cancer.
 If a needle biopsy reveals cancerous cells, the next step is usually to undergo a more invasive procedure, such as a surgical biopsy, in order to determine the extent of the cancer and to begin treatment.

-See also Lung Needle Biopsy Recovery
+See also Fine Needle Breast Biopsy

 If a needle biopsy reveals that a lesion is not cancerous, the patient can usually breathe a sigh of relief and proceed with any necessary treatment.
 However, it is important to remember that a negative needle biopsy does not always mean that a lesion is benign; it is always best to consult with a doctor to determine the cause of a lesion.